kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Linear Discriminant Analysis (LDA) is a commonly used technique for data classification and dimensionality reduction.
+Linear Discriminant Analysis (LDA) is another commonly used technique for data classification and dimensionality reduction.
 LDA is particularly helpful where the within-class frequencies are unequal and their performances have been evaluated on randomly generated test data.
-Class-dependent and class-independent transformation are two approaches to LDA in which the ratio of between class variance to within class variance and the ratio of the overall variance to within class variance are used respectively.
+Class-dependent and class-independent transformation are two approaches in LDA where the ratio of between-class-variance to within-class-variance and the ratio of the overall-variance to within-class-variance are used respectively.